deva3654321/devops_prac/README.md

 # devops_prac
-this is my first ropo
+this is my first repo